DINAHAMEED12/react-native-UniBridge1/README.md

 ## Technologies Used

 - **React Native**(0.76.5): The app is built using React Native, enabling cross-platform support for both Android and iOS.
-- **React Navigation**: Used for navigating between different screens within the app.
 - **Firebase**: For real-time communication and data management.
 - **Visual Studio Code**:  A lightweight code editor for writing and editing app code with features like syntax highlighting, code completion, and debugging.
 - **Android Studio**:   An IDE for Android development, used for building and testing Android apps on devices or emulators.